-The AutoEthnographer is an open-access, peer-reviewed literary and arts magazine dedicated to presenting the creative side of autoethnography, a qualitative research method that utilizes lived experience as evidence with which to explore cultural phenomena.
-A 501(c)(3), our vision is to become a trusted platform for writers, poets, artists, educators, and researchers to share and celebrate evocative personal inquiry; we believe that autoethnography is a powerful tool for cultural examination and hope to support its potential in learning, healing, humanities, and the arts.
+The AutoEthnographer is an award-winning, non-profit, open-access, peer-reviewed literary and arts magazine dedicated to presenting the creative side of autoethnography, a qualitative research method that unites autobiography and ethnography by utilizing lived experience as evidence with which to explore cultural phenomena.
+A 501(c)(3), we are a digital magazine dedicated to creating a public, open-source space for creatives to share their personal stories of cultural experience.
+We aim to support emerging authors and artists, to promote cultural diversity and appreciation, and to celebrate creative expression as a vehicle for shared understanding.

 Please see our Submissions page for more information about publishing at The AutoEthnographer.
 Please see our Work with Us page to learn about volunteering at The AutoEthnographer.
 Please see our editor’s introduction The Birth of an Idea, and editorial board’s What Do Editors Look for When Reviewing Evocative Autoethnographies? to learn about the rationale behind The AutoEthnographer.
 View Our Team to learn about our editorial board.
 Visit our Community to interact with others.